Grant Writing: Funding Your Creative and Teaching Projects

 • Understanding Who You Are and Why You Need Funding

-• Grant Is an Exchange
+• A Grant Is an Exchange

-• Public Funding Sources
+• Funding Sources: Public

-• Private Funding Sources
+• Funding Sources: Private

-• Understanding Terminology and Proposal Guidelines
+• Understanding Proposal Guidelines and Related Terminology

 • Assignment 1: Research Funding Sources for Your Project